RicardoLuisAraujo/Anime_recommender/README.md

 The App is divided into two parts.
 The first part is a FastAPI server (backend) that provides the data and endpoints for the queries.
 The second part is a Streamlit App that uses the data from the server to provide a simple user interface.

+I also created one notebook with a KNN model that I used to create the recommendations.
+The notebook is not part of the app, but it can be found in the notebooks folder and can be implemented into the app later through a pickle file.

 ## Installation

 Use the package manager pipenv to install the required packages.